NZ warm down – day 14

 After yesterday’s long, flat and very straight roads, I didn’t set out with high expectations for today’s route.
 I was fully expecting more of the same and was just hoping for a tail wind!

 The first 35km were exactly like yesterday, only slightly and continually uphill, slowing progress somewhat!
-However, after an hour and half riding, the low morning cloud started to lift and revealed some nice mountains that i had been following.
+However, after an hour and half riding, the low morning cloud started to lift and revealed some of the nice mountains that I had been following.

-Very soon after this I dropped into Rakaia Gorge, which was like an oasis in all the hiring flat landscape!
+Very soon after this I dropped into Rakaia Gorge, which was like an oasis in all the boring flat landscape!

 I didn’t even mind dropping the 200m to the bottom of the gorge, despite knowing that I was going to have to slog back out shortly later!
 The views up and down the gorge were great from the roadside, but I decided to abandon the bike for a while and walk a path up one side of the gorge for a better look.

 The gorge sides were lined with the NZ cabbage tree, which looks a bit like a palm tree, giving it a slightly tropical feel.

 However, the weather was not tropical – the wind was rapidly picking up and I was wondering if I would be able to get out of the gorge!
 I had a big morning tea (extra biscuits) before setting off, but I still had to push up the gorge side.
 The steepness and head wind were just too much!

 Luckily almost as soon as I came out of the gorge, I changed direction to head towards Methven, giving me a massive tail wind!
 I covered the 11km to the town in record time!

 I treated myself to a cappuccino in Methven – not because I wanted one, but because I wanted the accompanying free wi-fi!
 It was then a further 40km of flat, straight roads down to Rakaia town, but I didn’t mind – with the massive tail wind, it felt like I was riding an e-bike and I was around 30km/h most of the way!